How to Become a Tile Setter

 Tile setters, also known as flooring installers, prepare surfaces and lay ceramic, porcelain, and stone tiles with precision.
 They combine craftsmanship, math, and artistry to produce durable, attractive surfaces in homes, businesses, and public spaces.

-If you enjoy hands-on work and seeing the results of your effort, this is a skilled trade with lasting demand across the construction and remodeling industries.
+If you enjoy hands-on work and seeing the results of your effort, tile setting may be a good fit within the construction and remodeling industries.

 What Tile Setters Do